-Most eligible employees may contribute from 1% to 40% of their eligible earnings on a Roth after-tax (hereinafter "Roth") basis to the Plan.
-The combined total of all your pre-tax, Roth and MSA after-tax contributions to the Plan cannot exceed 40% of your eligible earnings.
+Most eligible employees may contribute from 1% to 40% of their eligible earnings on a Roth after-tax basis to the Plan.
+The combined total of both your pre-tax and Roth contributions to the Plan cannot exceed 40% of your eligible earnings.
 Your contributions must be in whole number percentages and are subject to annual Internal Revenue Service (IRS) limits.
-For more information, see Annual IRS Contribution Limits on page 0-6.
+For more information, see Annual IRS Contribution Limits on page H-6.